tepoltlab/RhithroLoxo_DE/README.md

 srun -p compute --time=04:00:00 --ntasks-per-node 8 --mem 40gb --pty bash conda activate deseq2
 export XDG_RUNTIME_DIR=""
-jupyter notebook --no-browser
+jupyter notebook --no-browser --8888
 ```

 This will lauch a jupyter notebook at a port listed at `http://localhost:8888/`.
-The number following 'localhost:' may vary.
-Remember or copy this number!
+It will use a different port number if that one is already in use.
+Remember this number!
 You also need to take note of the name of the node you are running on.
 It should be in your prompt, i.e. if your prompt looks like this: `(deseq2) [ztobias@pn039 RhithroLoxo_DE]$`, then the node is pn039.

 On your home computer, add the following function to your `.bash_profile` to streamline opening the port.